aminem0/dwc-owl/README.md

 ### Integration of controlled vocabularies

 Beyond OWL classes and properties, many ontologies incorporate controlled vocabularies or thesauri.
 Controlled vocabularies are often represented as sets of `owl:NamedIndividuals`, while thesauri, such as those defined using SKOS, are typically collections of `skos:Concepts`.
 This ontology supports the integration of such vocabularies, enabling resources to be linked to domain-specific terms and researcher-defined concept schemes.
 This strengthens semantic clarity and enhances interoperability with external knowledge models.

+### Built according to open science principles

+The ontology is developed and maintained openly on GitHub to ensure full transparency and accessibility for the research community.
+Hosting the ontology in a public repository guarantees that all source files, documentation, and version histories are openly available.
+This approach not only facilitates reuse and verification but also encourages community engagement by enabling researchers to submit suggestions, report issues, and contribute constructive feedback.
+In this way, the ontology evolves through collaborative refinement consistent with open science practices.